llefrioux/p2p-messaging/README.md

 Each client establishes a connection to the service using websocket.

 While openning the application a client can sign in with a login.

 While logged the client can logout and get back to previous sign in view.

+Also a local peer-to-peer connection is established using webRTC.
+A client can write a message and send it through this connection by using the send button.
+When the message is received it is displayed in the second textarea.

 ## Service